At Small Nation, we think beauty salons are a crucial component of the downtown success formula.

 Undertone on Main (130 S Main Street) has a different model, offering expanded services for hair, nails and skin.
 Offering the most unique range of services in the downtown area, Undertone on Main team offers expert cuts, a full range of color services, spa manicure and pedicures as well as waxing.

 Undertone isn’t only important to downtown, they also serve as one of the anchors in Main Street Marketplace, Small Nation’s “mini Main Street” project that serves as a launching place for many of Bellefontaine’s downtown businesses.
-Undertone on Main’s consistent stream of appointments helps to bring a steady stream of visitors through the Marketplace so new business concepts can be seen and recognized.
+Undertone on Main’s consistent stream of appointments helps to bring a steady stream of visitors though the Marketplace so new business concepts can be seen and recognized.

 A PROFITABLE MODEL